The body of a soldier missing for more than a week in a lake near Waiouru has been found by navy and police divers.

 "It was a very hard and complex task for the divers as they tried to identify possible targets.''

-Ross' family had been notified and had asked for privacy.
-Thes body was now at Waiouru Army Camp before being taken to Palmerston North for an autopsy.
+Ross' family had been notified and his body was now at Waiouru Army Camp before being taken to Palmerston North for an autopsy.